-BTNEP is conducting an experiment to evaluate nest site selection and hatching success of Wilson's Plover and Least Tern at restored beach habitat along the Caminada Headland.
-In addition to examining how birds utilize the new habitat created by restoration, BTNEP will supplement the beach with placement of additional substrates that are known to attract nesting shorebirds.
-Nine experimental plots of approximately 45,000 sq. ft. have been delineated along the beach.
-The project will last for a duration of three years beginning in April, 2016 and continuing through August, 2018.
-Year one will consist of a pre-treatment evaluation through monitoring breeding activity within our control study plots, followed by placement of the substrate treatments in the fall of 2016.
-During years two and three, BTNEP will conduct the experiment using the supplemental material.
+Evaluation of SHOREBIRD NESTING Use of Restored Beach Habitat PROJECT DESCRIPTION BTNEP conducted an experiment to evaluate nest site selection and hatching success of Wilson's Plover and Least Tern at restored beach habitat along the Caminada Headland.
+In addition to examining how birds utilize the new habitat created by restoration, BTNEP supplemented the beach with placement of additional substrates that are known to attract nesting shorebirds.
+Nine experimental plots of approximately 45,000 sq. ft. were delineated along the beach.
+The project lasted for a duration of two years beginning in April, 2016, and continuing through August, 2017.
+Year one consisted of a pre-treatment evaluation through monitoring breeding activity within our control study plots, followed by placement of the substrate treatments in the fall of 2016.
+During year two, BTNEP conducted the experiment using the supplemental material.
 Nest predation by mammals, ghost crabs, and other birds can have devastating impacts on the success of ground nesting shorebirds.
-The study will also record habitat use of nest predators through identifying their tracks and use of motion sensor cameras to log their daily activity.
-The study will evaluate the substrates placed on the study area to determine if one type of substrate makes it more difficult for predators to find the nests, leading to greater hatching success.
-The data collected will help define nest fate associated with each substrate type through use of a nest survivorship model.
-Statistical analysis of the data would also determine whether there are any significant differences in the selection of nesting substrate and any significant differences in nest fate.
-The results of this study will be used to guide the management of future beach restoration projects to include the application of supplemental material that would benefit nesting birds on the Louisiana coast.
+The study evaluated the substrates placed on the study area to determine if one type of substrate makes it more difficult for predators to find the nests, leading to greater hatching success.
+The data collected helps define nest fate associated with each substrate type through use of a nest survivorship model.
+Statistical analysis of the data was conducted to determine whether there are any significant differences in the selection of nesting substrate and any significant differences in nest fate.
+RESULTS Least Terns appeared to preferentially nest on limestone versus the untreated substrate; however, this did not generate any sort of effect on nest success, reduced predation, increased Daily Survival Rate, or number of chicks produced.
+However, the small sample size for this study coupled with the very high predation rate limited the capacity of producing a strong relationship between any of these factors.